Honouring the Whole Person in Every Stage of Life.

 1.“No”

-For example… “no, you cannot touch, eat, handle that.”
+For example: “No, you cannot touch, eat, handle that.”

-Rather, respectfully distract.
-For example… “okay, let me look into this for you and see what I can do.”
-Use positive responses whenever possible.
+For example: “Okay, let me look into this for you and see what I can do.”

 2. Any questions that rely on memory recall

-Examples: Who came to visit you last night?
-What did you have for lunch?
-When is your birthday?
+Examples: “Who came to visit you last night?”
+“What did you have for lunch?” or “When is your birthday?”

 Prompts work much better to help connect their memory vs. putting them on the spot and feeling bad about themselves for not being able to answer correctly.